Mc-Zen/HT-Grouper/README.md

 In the preprint [Hardware-Tailored Diagonalization Circuits](https://doi.org/10.48550/arXiv.2203.03646) by Daniel Miller _et al._, a theoretical framework for the construction of hardware-tailored readout circuits was developed.
-The original implementation of the presented algorithms is not publically available, however, the algorithms are precisely described in Sec.
-II of the supplementary material.
+The original implementation of the accompanying algorithms is not publically available.
+However, the working principle of the grouping algorithms are precisely described in [Sec.
+II](https://doi.org/10.48550/arXiv.2203.03646)  of the supplementary material.
+This enabled us to reimplement an open-source version of one of the algorithms.
-Here, we present an open-source version of the algorithm that is referred to as "numerical solver" in [arXiv.2203.03646](https://doi.org/10.48550/arXiv.2203.03646).
+Specifically, in this GitHub repository, we implement a modified version of the the algorithm based on the "numerical solver" described in [Sec.
+II D ](https://doi.org/10.48550/arXiv.2203.03646)  of the supplementary material.

 This repository contains a C++ implementation of the algorithm that relies on the Mixed Integer Quadradically Constrained Program (MIQCP).
 Our implementation leverages [Gurobi](https://www.gurobi.com/downloads/gurobi-software/),